emacsmirror/demap/README.md

-when the window the minimap is showing is not the active window, the current line and visible region overlays change face's from `demap-current-line-face` and `demap-visible-region-face` to `demap-current-line-inactive-face` and `demap-visible-region-inactive-face` respectfully. by defalt these new faces are the same has the usual ones, but these faces can be changed to have a visual indication on whether you are in the window the minimap is showing or not.
+when the window the minimap is showing is not the active window, the current line and visible region overlays change face's from `demap-current-line-face` and `demap-visible-region-face` to `demap-current-line-inactive-face` and `demap-visible-region-inactive-face` respectfully. by default these new faces are the same has the usual ones, but these faces can be changed to have a visual indication on whether you are in the window the minimap is showing or not.